Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an on-demand source: SPS operation and figures of merit for Autler-Townes and ac Stark regimes

-In Fig.~\ref{fig:R3}, we show for the case of a QD SPS in more detail some aspects associated with the phonon bath interaction.
+In Fig.~\ref{fig:R3}, we show more details on some aspects associated with the phonon bath interaction for a QD SPS.
 As visible in Fig.~\ref{fig:R1}(b), for phonon parameter set \RNum{1}, there occurs a local maximum of the indistinguishability as a function of the detuning in the ac Stark regime, for a given Stark shift $\Delta_{\rm ac}$.
 This local maximum occurs for modest drive strengths and detunings, and as such is important to consider in light of practical experimental considerations.
 In Fig.~\ref{fig:R3}(a), we plot the indistinguishability of the red sidepeak as a function of shift $\Delta_{\rm ac}$, where for each value of $\Delta_{\rm ac}$ we sweep the detuning $\delta$ to find the value $\delta_{\rm opt}/{\Delta_{\rm ac}}$ where this local maximum occurs, and plot this as well as the corresponding indistinguishability at this detuning value.
 We can clearly see here that for phonon parameter set \RNum{1}, the maximum achievable indistinguishablity drops off rapidly as the splitting is increased.
 By frequency shifts of $\Delta_{\rm ac} \sim 20 \gamma_X$, the optimal indistinguishability occurs rather close to the AT regime, with small detunings $\delta/\Delta_{\rm ac}$ and indistinguishabilities not much higher than the AT regime value of (without phonons) $\mathcal{I}^{-} = 2/3$.

-In Fig.~\ref{fig:R3}(b,c), we compare the performance of the device for positive (red) and negative (blue) dominant peak frequency shifts by plotting the source figures-of-merit as a function of detuning $\delta/|\Delta_{\rm ac}|$ for both positive and negative detunings.
+In Fig.~\ref{fig:R3}(b,c), we compare the performance of the device for positive (red) and negative (blue) dominant peak frequency shifts by plotting the source figures of merit as a function of detuning $\delta/|\Delta_{\rm ac}|$ for both positive and negative detunings.
 In the absence of phonon coupling (and, as with all of the calculations in this subsection, neglecting the far off resonant $\ket{X}$-$\ket{G}$ drive term in the Hamiltonian), as expected, the device performance is perfectly symmetric with respect to the sign of the detuning.